keithalewis/xlllapack/README.md

 You will have a much more pleasant experience if you install Excel 2019.
 This version returns the entire output of array functions.

+Documentation for the add-in can be found [here](https://keithalewis.github.io/xlllapack/html/).